-About 90% of pheochromocytomas are located in the adrenal glands.
-While a few are cancerous, most are benign – they do not spread beyond their original location – although most do continue to grow.
-Left untreated, the symptoms may worsen as the tumor grows and, over a period of time, the hypertension from a pheochromocytoma may cause kidney damage, heart disease, and raise the risk of a stroke or heart attack.
+Pheochromocytomas and paragangliomas are rare.
+While a few are cancerous, most are benign and do not spread beyond their original location.
+Left untreated, however, these tumors may continue to grow and the symptoms may worsen.
+Over time, the hypertension caused by the excess hormones may cause kidney damage, heart disease, and raise the risk of a stroke or heart attack.

-The metanephrines test can be used to help detect the presence of pheochromocytomas.
-Although, according to the National Cancer Institute, only about 800 cases a year are diagnosed in the U.S., it is important to diagnose and treat these rare tumors because they cause a potentially curable form of hypertension.
-In most cases, the tumors can be surgically removed and/or treated to significantly reduce the amount of catecholamines being produced and to reduce or eliminate associated symptoms and complications.
+The Endocrine Society recommends that a test for plasma free metanephrine or urine metanephrine be used as the primary test to help detect the presence of pheochromocytomas and paragangliomas.
+Although they are rare, it is important to diagnose and treat these tumors because they cause a potentially curable form of hypertension.
+In most cases, the tumors can be surgically removed and/or treated to eliminate or significantly reduce the amount of catecholamines being produced and to reduce or eliminate associated symptoms and complications.